outroll/directus-lts/directus/readme.md

 ## Supporting

-This is a fork of directus9.
+This is a fork of directus-lts.
 We welcome contribution and no support is asked.

 <p>&nbsp;</p>